student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/index.md

 The reality is that computer science is a self teachable field, so what is the point of going to university?
 Why not just learn on your own?

-The reality is if you think of university as just a place to learn, **you’re missing the point**.
+The reality is if you think of university as just for coursework, **you’re missing the point**.

 To really get the most out of it, you need to think beyond just getting good grades.
 There are three major pillars to focus on: